-YouTube TV launched in the last market they had to add Glendive, Montana making the services go official really nationwide in the U.S. In January, YouTube TV expanded from just over 100 markets to nearly 98% of the country.
+YouTube TV launched in the last market they had to add Glendive, Montana, making the services go official really nationwide in the U.S. In January, YouTube TV expanded from just over 100 markets to nearly 98% of the country.
 In the past, it was only rolled out in new markets when local ABC, NBC, FOX, and CBS affiliates were available on the service.

 YouTube TV has to now compete with conventional cable and satellite TV service holders, as well as the other services in the crowded OTT television space that includes Hulu with Live TV, Hulu Live TV, AT T’s DirecTV Now, Dish Network’s Sling TV, a FuboTV, and Sony’s PlayStation Vue.
-The movie streaming service claims to have 1 million subscribers all due to the massive advertisement during major sporting Super Bowl event.
+The movie streaming service claims to have 1 million subscribers, all due to the massive advertisement during major sporting Super Bowl events.